Leader-board/OA-and-Interviews/Online Assessments.md

 A score of at least 835 is good, with 760s being a “C” grade (though companies like Capital One seem to be OK with scores in the 710 range).
-Regardless, if you do not do well, you can retake after 14 days (and hence the “damage” is limited to the one company whose score you sent).
+Regardless, if you do not do well, you can retake after 14 days (and hence the “damage” is limited to the one company whose score you sent). <br> It is worth noting that an exception to the 14-day cooldown period applies if you took an unproctored variant of the test first and then are asked to take a proctored form - in this case you are permitted to take the proctored version even without the 14-day cooldown applying.
+This is described at [this CodeSignal article](https://support.codesignal.com/hc/en-us/articles/4414136462103).

 ![Graphical user interface, Teams Description automatically generated](./media/image4.png)